-Good for Roger Penrose in standing up to the Hawking-cult (represented by Lisa Randall), when he said Hawking’s achievements were “astounding” given his physical condition. lightly debunking claims he was the greatest physicist of our time, comparable with Einstein.
+Good for Roger Penrose in standing up to the Hawking-cult (represented by Lisa Randall), when he said Hawking’s achievements were “astounding” given his physical condition. so lightly debunking claims he was the greatest physicist of our time, comparable with Einstein.
 (BBC interview 14 March 2018)

 Penrose said one can’t compare Hawking with Newton or Einstein – these two created theories that encompassed whole areas of physics.
 Hawking worked within theories accepted at the time.
-He did combine relativity theory with concepts of quantum mechanics and the one thing due to him that people don’t dispute covers ‘hawking’ radiation from black holes.
+He did combine relativity theory with concepts of quantum mechanics and the one thing due to him that few people dispute covers ‘hawking’ radiation from black holes.
 Penrose continued in the interview to say that he disagrees with Hawking on quantum physics (Hawking reversed his position), on whether Black Holes swallow information.
 They stayed friendly but did not collaborate further after this, while Penrose increasingly came out as a critic of the cosmo-physics orthodoxy.

 Flirting with ‘god’

-Hawking has taken up space-travel for recent filming, though showing no specialist knowledge of the physical or biological issues.
+Hawking has taken up space-travel for recent filming for TV, though showing no specialist knowledge of the physical or biological issues.
 The grand phrase about our “ultimate destiny” lying beyond Earth betrays a religious inclination.
 His best-selling A Brief History of Time concludes with a similar salvo: “the ultimate triumph of human reason — we should know the mind of God”.
-Philosopher Antony Flew tore into this, though pointing out Hawking admitted considering omitting it, but “had I done so, the sales might have been halved”.
+Philosopher Antony Flew tore into this, while pointing out Hawking admitted considering omitting it, but “had I done so, the sales might have been halved”.
 Compare it with “God does not play dice” which reflected Einstein’s realist stance and opposition to a capricious God/Nature.

 In contrast to Einstein’s exploration of the philosophical basis of physics, Hawking treated philosophy with disdain.
 He declared in 2010 (in The Grand Design) that philosophy was “dead” because it had “not kept up with modern developments in science, particularly physics”.
 He never accepted that his physics – by which he means abstruse cosmo-quantum physics – is replete with conceptual problems